Party for the Animals: Founding

 The First Balkenende cabinet was more hostile to animal welfare than the preceding Second Kok cabinet: it scrapped plans to ban mink farming, relaxed restrictions on hunting, and postponed regulations on factory farming.
-Cabinet party Pim Fortuyn List (LPF) pushed for these changes; Lieke Keller, director of the anti-fur farming organisation Bont voor Dieren (Bont for animals), interpreted these acts as trying to "get even" with activists following the assassination of Pim Fortuyn by environmental and animal rights activist Volkert van der Graaf.
-Despite their past support for animal welfare, GroenLinks and the Socialist Party did not vocally oppose the cabinet's animal policy.
+Cabinet party Pim Fortuyn List (LPF) pushed for these changes; Lieke Keller, director of the anti-fur farming organisation Bont voor Dieren ('Bont for animals'), interpreted these acts as trying to "get even" with activists following the assassination of Pim Fortuyn by environmental and animal rights activist Volkert van der Graaf.
+Despite their past support for animal welfare, GroenLinks and the Socialist Party (SP) did not vocally oppose the cabinet's animal policy.
 The cabinet was described as having rolled back 20 years of animal welfare progress.
 When a snap election was announced on 21 October 2002, Keller spoke with her colleague Marianne Thieme and suggested starting a party dedicated to animal rights.
 Thieme responded that she didn't believe in single-issue parties, but changed her mind on 24 October during a protest against seal hunting: "It's about an entire group of inhabitants being ignored, that's not a single issue".
 Thus, the Party for the Animals was founded and registered on 28 October 2002.
 The media did not pay attention to this, as it was focused on the LPF's internal struggles.

-In the lead-up to the 2003 Dutch general election, the party faced the challenge of selecting a suitable lead candidate.
+In the lead-up to the 2003 general election, the party faced the challenge of selecting a suitable lead candidate.
 While co-founder Lieke Keller was a natural candidate to lead, her existing role as director of Bont voor Dieren, and her extensive political contacts, made her unsuitable for front-line candidacy.
-To preserve ongoing lobbying efforts, Keller stepped back, and her colleague Marianne Thieme—a relatively unknown but committed figure—was selected as spokesperson.
+To preserve ongoing lobbying efforts, Keller stepped back, and her colleague Thieme – a relatively unknown but committed figure – was selected as spokesperson.
 The party initially sought a celebrity to head the electoral list, but when this proved unfeasible, Thieme was put forward.
 Some founders saw the effort as a publicity stunt rather than a serious political bid.
-Niko Koffeman, who had previously overseen campaigns for the Socialist Party, nonetheless took an active role, shaping the party's program and advising on media outreach.
+Niko Koffeman, who had previously overseen campaigns for the SP, nonetheless took an active role, shaping the party's program and advising on media outreach.
 As media attention grew, notably following an interview in Het Parool on 6 December 2002, Thieme's public profile grew.
 The campaign relied on securing free publicity.